karendavis/personal-analytics/README.md

-## Personal Data analytics
+## Personal analytics
 This repository contains the code for processing screenshots of screen time data and extracting the text and time using OCR(pytesseract).
-It assumes a mac development environment and local running only.
+The intent is to add the ability to ingest data from more sources: e.g Garmin, MyFitnessPal etc. It assumes a mac development environment and local running only.
 <br>

 For more details see the blog post [here](https://karendavis.io/posts/01_screentime_analytics/).